Sati (Buddhism): Pali

-However, in What Does Mindfulness Really Mean?
-A Canonical Perspective (2011), Bhikkhu Bodhi pointed out that sati is not only "memory":

-But we should not give this [meaning of memory] excessive importance.
+In What Does Mindfulness Really Mean?
+A Canonical Perspective (2011), Bhikkhu Bodhi points out that sati is not only "memory", but also a "lucid awareness of present happenings".
+(Note: Bhikkhu Bodhi: "But we should not give this [meaning of memory] excessive importance.
 When devising a terminology that could convey the salient points and practices of his own teaching, the Buddha inevitably had to draw on the vocabulary available to him.
 To designate the practice that became the main pillar of his meditative system, he chose the word sati.
 But here sati no longer means memory.
-Rather, the Buddha assigned the word a new meaning consonant with his own system of psychology and meditation.
-Thus it would be a fundamental mistake to insist on reading the old meaning of memory into the new context.… I believe it is this aspect of sati that provides the connection between its two primary canonical meanings: as memory and as lucid awareness of present happenings.… In the Pāli suttas, sati has still other roles in relation to meditation but these reinforce its characterization in terms of lucid awareness and vivid presentation.
+Rather, the Buddha assigned the word a new meaning consistent with his own system of psychology and meditation.
+Thus it would be a fundamental mistake to insist on reading the old meaning of memory into the new context.… I believe it is this aspect of sati that provides the connection between its two primary canonical meanings: as memory and as lucid awareness of present happenings.… In the Pāli suttas, sati has still other roles in relation to meditation but these reinforce its characterization in terms of lucid awareness and vivid presentation.")
 Also, he quoted the below-mentioned comment by Thomas William Rhys Davids as "remarkable acumen":

 But as happened at the rise of Buddhism to so many other expressions in common use, a new connotation was then attached to the word, a connotation that gave a new meaning to it, and renders ‘memory’ a most inadequate and misleading translation.